umd-lhcb/lhcb-ntuples-gen/docs/data/comparison/Dst_vars_run1/Dst_vars_run1.md

 1. absolute difference
 2. normalized difference, with one of them used as normalization

-Unless specified, all ntuples are located in `run1-b2D0MuXB2DMuNuForTauMuLine/samples`.

 [^1]: Typically by the combination of `runNumber` and `eventNumber`.

 ## Comparison between data
-The files being compared are, located in `run1-b2D0MuXB2DMuNuForTauMuLine/ntuples/run1-Dst`:
+The files being compared are, located in `ntuples/run1-Dst`:

 * `BCands_Dst-phoebe-data-2012-mag_down.root`
 * `BCands_Dst-yipeng-data-2012-mag_down.root`